Previous Chapter: The Plane

 Let’s do a test render and see how things are coming along.

-Things are definitely starting to look more terrain-like, though it’s still very spiky, the lighting is way off, and the camera is still not lined up — it’s not capturing everything in my test DEM.
+In any case, things are definitely starting to look more terrain-like, though it’s still very spiky, the lighting is way off, and the camera is still not lined up — it’s not capturing everything in my test DEM.
 So, we’ve got some work to do still.

 Right now our camera has a perspective view.
 As we get farther from the center of the image, the terrain curves slightly away from us.
 This image from Wikipedia might clarify what’s going on: